 As with any online guide, you should never take what you’re about to read as absolute fact.
-What you’re about to read is based entirely upon my own opinion which has been formed by shooting cars for the last 15 years.
+What you’re about to read is based entirely upon my own opinion which has been formed by shooting cars for the last 20 years.
 It has and will continue to change as the years roll by.
 What works for me, may not work for you.
-However, you should take whatever you can and add it to your own arsenal of knowledge.
-As the saying goes, knowledge is indeed power…
+However, you should take whatever you can and add it to your own pool of knowledge.

 I’m going to divide this guide into as few categories as possible and keep them as simple as I can.
 If you’re an f/numbers junkie, then this probably isn’t the guide for you.
-If you think DxOMark scores are relevant to everyday photography, again, this isn’t the guide for you.
 I’ve long been a believer that photography should be accessible to everyone and not just limited to those who are willing to invest a substantial amount of money in equipment.
 This guide will reflect this.

 Before I get started, I need to point out that I’ve been a long time Canon shooter.
 This isn’t due to any other reason but the fact that my first DSLR was a Canon and I just continued to build upon their system since.
 I could just have easily been a Nikon, Pentax or Sony shooter.
 What I’m getting at is that choice of camera is irrelevant.
 Shoot with whatever you’re comfortable with.